-These analysis components can be expanded into additional topics, as follows, which become the subject of particular Sections in the remainder of these Guidance Notes.
+These analysis components can be expanded into additional topics, as follows, which become the subject of particular Sections in the remainder of this Guide.

-The topic, "Establish Fatigue Demand" is covered in Sections 2 through 7 and part of Appendix 1.
-The topics of "Determine Fatigue Strength or Capacity" and "Calculate Fatigue Damage or Expected Life" are the subjects of Sections 8 and 9, respectively.
-Reference can be made to Section 1, Figure 1 for a schematic representation of the Spectral-based Fatigue Analysis Procedure.
+The topic, "Establish Fatigue Demand" is covered in Sections 2 through 7 and part of Appendix A3.
+The topics "Determine Fatigue Strength or Capacity" and "Calculate Fatigue Damage or Expected Life" are covered in Sections 8 and 9, respectively.
+Reference can be made to 1/9 FIGURE 1 for a schematic representation of the Spectral-based Fatigue Analysis Procedure.

-A purposeful effort is made in these Guidance Notes to avoid complicated formulations, which will detract from the concepts being presented.
+A purposeful effort is made in this Guide to avoid complicated formulations, which will detract from the concepts being presented.
 The most complex formulations are those relating to the calculation of fatigue damage resulting from the predicted stress range.
-These formulations are presented in Appendix 1.
-It is often at this formulation level that valid variations of a method may be introduced, and for that reason, it is emphasized that the contents of Appendix 1 are provided primarily to illustrate principle, rather than as mandatory parts of the Spectral-based Fatigue method.
+These formulations are presented in Appendix A3.
+It is often at this formulation level that valid variations of a method may be introduced, and for that reason, it is emphasized that the contents of Appendix A3 are provided primarily to illustrate principle, rather than as mandatory parts of the Spectral-based Fatigue method.